pereirarodrigo/eportfolio/pages/subjects/intelligent_agents.md

             <font size="2">Figure 7: SAGE's proposed system flow</font></center><br><br>

             Ultimately, Haris submitted the project report almost a week before the deadline.
 The project itself, the quality of the submission, and the time taken for submission showcase how efficiently the team worked together and leveraged skills such as project and time management, academic writing, and criticality.
-Our report was well-received by Professor Stelios, whose feedback was as follows:<br><br>
+Our report was well-received by Professor Stelios Sotiriadis, whose feedback was as follows:<br><br>

             <center><img src="img/intelligent_agents/assignment1_tutor_feedback.png" height="700" width="1100"><br>

-            <font size="2">Figure 7: Professor Stelios' comments on our report, as well as the grade assignment</font></center></p><br><br>
+            <font size="2">Figure 7: Professor Stelios Sotiriadis' comments on our report, as well as the grade assignment</font></center></p><br><br>

         <h2 id="unit6-activity">Unit 6 Activity</h2>